-Source Fiscal Year Funding Source ID Eligible Use of Funds Estimated Funding Amount Match Amount Local Benefit 2020 FAST Act NHTSA 402 Community Traffic Safety Project (FAST) \$1,749.88 \$0.00 \$0.00 2021 FAST Act NHTSA 402 Community Traffic Safety Project (FAST) \$8,250.12 \$0.00 \$0.00
+Source Fiscal Year Funding Source ID Eligible Use of Funds Estimated Funding Amount Match Amount Local Benefit 2021 FAST Act NHTSA 402 Community Traffic Safety Project (FAST) \$118,991.43 \$0.00 \$0.00 2022 FAST Act NHTSA 402 Community Traffic Safety Project (FAST) \$331,008.57 \$0.00 \$0.00

-Program Area: Driver Education and Behavior Description of Highway Safety Problems
+Program Area: Driver Education and Behavior

 Young drivers are substantially over-involved in crashes compared with adult drivers, even more so per mile driven (Countermeasures that Work, 8th ed.).
 In 2019, 124 drivers age 20 or younger were involved in fatal crashes in Pennsylvania.
-According to the 2019 Pennsylvania Child Death Review Annual Report, 76.4 percent of children involved in motor vehicle deaths were between the ages of 15 - 21 years.
-Of the motor vehicle deaths reviewed, 149 (70.3%) deaths were determined [...] to be preventable."
+According to the 2020 Pennsylvania Child Death Review Annual Report, 76.0 percent of children involved in motor vehicle deaths were between the ages of 15 - 21 years.
+Of the motor vehicle deaths reviewed, 75 (90.4%) deaths were determined [...] to be preventable."
 Driver's education, education programs, and awareness programs are inclusive in their list of remediation recommendations.